Nanofus/novel.js/DOCUMENTATION.md

 - `playSound` - Play a sound with the chosen name upon selecting the choice.
 Overrides the default click sound.
 - `startMusic` - Start a music loop with the chosen name.
 - `endMusic` - End a music loop with the chosen name.
 - `executeJs` - JavaScript to be executed when the choice is selected.
-You can access the game data through the `data.game` object.
+You can access the application data through the `data.novel` object.
-- `saveGame` - Saves the game in the way defined in `settings.saveMode` upon selecting the choice.
+- `save` - Saves the game state in the way defined in `settings.saveMode` upon selecting the choice.
 Value can be anything, works as long as it is defined.
-- `loadGame` - Loads the game in the way defined in `settings.saveMode` upon selecting the choice.
+- `load` - Loads the game state in the way defined in `settings.saveMode` upon selecting the choice.
 Value can be anything, works as long as it is defined.
 - `saveCheckpoint` - Save this scene as a checkpoint with the chosen name.
 See [Checkpoints](#checkpoints).
 - `loadCheckpoint` - Load a checkpoint with the chosen name.
 See [Checkpoints](#checkpoints).
 - `nextChoice` - Redirect to another choice after handling this choice.
 Cannot be used in the same choice with `nextScene`.
 Supports multiple outcomes, as different probabilities can be set for different choices.
 See the format for [probabilities](#format-for-probabilities).